 Experience in fundraising, negotiating, direct marketing, event planning, cold calling, graphic design, database management, public relations and more

 Gain networking opportunities and professional contacts

-The University of Delaware Biden Institute has developed a resource list for UD students interested in getting involved in politics and policy this summer:
+The University of Delaware Biden Institute has developed a resource list for UD students interested in getting involved in politics and policy: